Ephigenia/ikea-availability-checker/README.md

 Testing
 ================================================================================

 The project has a preconfigured test runner [mocha](https://mochajs.org/).
 Test coverage is not good.
-Will be increas in the future.

 ## Run Tests